ACM-Research/vr-viewport-analysis/CorrelationProof/overlays/README.md

 `vidToFrames.py` is a helper script that uses OpenCV to turn `.mp4` files into frames (every 30 frames).
 It reads in a video from `Experiment Data/SampleVideos/Source/VIDEO_ID.mp4` and outputs the frames into `Experiment Data/SampleVideos/SourceFrames/VIDEO_ID`.
 Although there are frames available in the `Salient Feature Traces/` folder, those have grids overlayed on them and are not full resolution.

 `overlay.py` overlays both user viewports (from `Experiment Data/Traces/USER_ID/`) and salient feature information (from `Salient Feature Traces/VIDEO_ID/POI.xlsx`) onto the video frames (stored in `Experiment Data/SampleVideos/SourceFrames/VIDEO_ID` by `vidToFrames.py`).
 This enables us to visualize the user's viewport through each individual frame of the videos.
+The script also outputs `data.txt`, which contains a list of frames with their corresponding salient feature and user viewport traces.

 `groupTraceByVid.py` groups Traces by video ID rather than user ID.
 Results are stored in `CorrelationProof/overlays/GroupByVideos` (might consider moving to experiment data instead?)